North Myrtle Beach Responsible Travel

 - Watch the Tide – The tide can wash more than just your worries away.
 Tides change about every six hours bringing two high tides and two low tides every day.
 Keep an eye on sand buckets, flip flops, boogie boards and other items that are typically close to the shoreline.
 These beach essentials can easily and quickly be washed out to sea with the changing tides.

-- Lights Out - Did you know sea turtle hatchings use the glow of the moon on the horizon to guide them towards the ocean?
+- Lights Out - Did you know sea turtle hatchlings use the glow of the moon on the horizon to guide them towards the ocean?
 Exterior lights at beachfront properties can confuse the young turtles, leading them in the wrong direction.
 Between the months of May to October, be sure to turn beachfront lights off at dusk, and close blinds and curtains.
 If you can see the lights, the turtles can, too!

 - Do Not Disturb - Opting out of housekeeping during your stay at the beach can not only help you be green, but it may help you save some green as well!
-Less sheets and towels to wash means less water used.
+Fewer sheets and towels to wash means less water used.
 Additionally, skipping daily service translates to fewer chemicals in the atmosphere and less energy used by appliances like vacuums.
 Check with your accommodations to see if they offer discounts for limited housekeeping- a win win for everyone!

 - Take Five - It’s the law to make sure you’ve thrown away all your trash when leaving the beach.
 We ask that you take a few moments and challenge yourself to pick up an additional 5 pieces of litter that may have been missed by someone else.
 Small items like bottle caps or twist ties can be easily mistaken as food for birds and other sea life.
 What takes you just minutes has a huge impact on our beach ecosystem for years to come.